 SOFTS-Arabica coffee recovers, cocoa falls on surplus

-LONDON, June 16 (Reuters) - Arabica coffee futures on ICE rose on Wednesday but remained some way off recent highs, with much-needed rains in top producer Brazil pressuring prices.
+NEW YORK/LONDON, June 16 (Reuters) - Arabica coffee futures on ICE closed up on Wednesday but remained some way off recent highs, with much-needed rains in top producer Brazil pressuring prices.
 Cocoa fell again on ample supplies.

 COFFEE